Dart-o-s/robs_luxx/plan.md

     [ ] OPEN figure what groups do in lox / luxx and how we can use them [ ] OPEN give classes/objects an intrinsic toHashMap() method, so it can be used in # - expressions
           OR: upgrade the interpreter to inspect right side of `#` and extract the map.
+### Monitor
+    [ ] OPEN gather the old Monitor issues to here
+    [ ] OPEN list all global variables - how could we forget that?

 ## Prio two
+    [ ] OPEN scanner needs to add the filename to the token [ ] OPEM FILE directive so 'files' loaded from strings, have a filename
+        - actually even files have no filenames, haha.
+I mean: the parser and scanner reports line numbers without file information

-    [ ] OPEN scanner needs to add the filename to the token [ ] OPEM FILE directive so 'files' loaded from strings, have a filename [ ] OPEN keywords for operators, just like identifier versus keyword, look first if an ident line "not" is an operator, and return that one to the parser
+    [ ] OPEN keywords for operators, just like identifier versus keyword, look first if an ident line "not" is an operator, and return that one to the parser